DAddYE/mini_record/README.md

   index :person_id, :foreign => true
 end
 ```
-The same as in the previous case, but foreign key will be added to the database with help of foreigner [foreigner](https://github.com/matthuhiggins/foreigner) gem.
+The same as in the previous case, but foreign key will be added to the database with help of [foreigner](https://github.com/matthuhiggins/foreigner) gem.

 #### belongs_to (polymorphic)
 ```ruby